10 – Going Down To Liverpool

 It pretty much summed it all up.
 It was a line and a theme inspired by the book Girls Like Us written by Sheila Weller.
 The book was read by Debbi Peterson, Vicki Peterson, and Susanna Hoffs.
 In interviews, the three remaining members of the Bangles talked about the stories written in the book about Carole King, Joni Mitchell and other female pop stars of the classic rock era that inspired their own careers.

 # 6 – Hazy Shade Of Winter

 The Bangles released this great cover of Simon and Garfunkel’s “Hazy Shade Of Winter,” in 1987.
 The song was released on the soundtrack to the motion picture Less Than Zero.
 The song was only released on the soundtrack to the film.
 The recording was produced by Rick Rubin.
-The Bangles took the beautiful Simon and Garfunkel song to an entire new level defined by their take no prisoners rocking performance.
+The Bangles took the beautiful Simon and Garfunkel song to an entirely new level defined by their take-no-prisoners rocking performance.
 One of the best cover songs The Bangles ever performed.

 # 5 – Eternal Flame